Tomev/qcflow/docs/source/llms/llm-evaluate/index.rst

 LLM Evaluation Metrics
 ----------------------

-There are two types of LLM evaluation metrics in MLflow:
+There are two types of LLM evaluation metrics in QCFlow:

-1. **Heuristic-based metrics**: These metrics calculate a score for each data record (row in terms of Pandas/Spark dataframe), based on certain functions, such as: Rouge (:py:func:`~mlflow.metrics.rougeL`), Flesch Kincaid (:py:func:`~mlflow.metrics.flesch_kincaid_grade_level`) or Bilingual Evaluation Understudy (BLEU) (:py:func:`~mlflow.metrics.bleu`).
+1. **Heuristic-based metrics**: These metrics calculate a score for each data record (row in terms of Pandas/Spark dataframe), based on certain functions, such as: Rouge (:py:func:`~qcflow.metrics.rougeL`), Flesch Kincaid (:py:func:`~qcflow.metrics.flesch_kincaid_grade_level`) or Bilingual Evaluation Understudy (BLEU) (:py:func:`~qcflow.metrics.bleu`).
 These metrics are similar to traditional continuous value metrics.
 For the list of built-in heuristic metrics and how to define a custom metric with your own function definition, see the `Heuristic-based Metrics <#heuristic-based-metrics>`_ section.

 2. **LLM-as-a-Judge metrics**: LLM-as-a-Judge is a new type of metric that uses LLMs to score the quality of model outputs.
 It overcomes the limitations of heuristic-based metrics, which often miss nuances like context and semantic accuracy.
 LLM-as-a-Judge metrics provides a more human-like evaluation for complex language tasks while being more scalable and cost-effective than human evaluation.
-MLflow provides various built-in LLM-as-a-Judge metrics and supports creating custom metrics with your own prompt, grading criteria, and reference examples.
+QCFlow provides various built-in LLM-as-a-Judge metrics and supports creating custom metrics with your own prompt, grading criteria, and reference examples.
 See the `LLM-as-a-Judge Metrics <#llm-as-a-judge-metrics>`_ section for more details.

 Heuristic-based Metrics